Robert Baker (actor)

-Robert Baker (born October 15, 1979, in Memphis, Tennessee) is an American actor known for his roles in Valentine, Grey's Anatomy, Out of Time, and a supporting role in the film Special.
+Robert Baker (born October 15, 1979) is an American actor known for his roles in Valentine, Grey's Anatomy, Out of Time, and a supporting role in the film Special.

 Early life

 Baker is the son of musician Lee Baker and his wife Carol.
 His father Lee was a member of the Memphis rock group, Mud Boy and the Neutrons.

 Career

 He had a small role as a partygoer in the 1999 film Angel on Abbey Street.
 While still attending theater school at the University of Southern California, he landed a role in the TV movie The Ruling Class, playing a funny high school jock.

 In 2018, Baker recurred in Supergirl as Mercy Graves' brother Otis Graves.

+In 2024, Baker starred as Thomas Hose in the Lifetime movie The Girl Upstairs: The Tanya Kach Story as part of its "Ripped from the Headlines" feature film which was based on the Kidnapping of Tanya Nicole Kach.